BOARD TO RATIFY TENTATIVE AGREEMENT WITH TAAAC ON OCTOBER 21ST

 WHY THE IMPASSE PROCESS WAS REQUIRED

-The ratification was successful not because every Association Representative thought the TA provided everything local educators wanted and needed, but because the AR’s understood that it was the best deal available in light of the cuts made to the Board’s budget request by County Executive Schuh.
-TAAAC’s first priority was a step increase, and other items with price tags were secondary.
-Sadly, even using money that had been intended to fund other items, the closest settlement to a step increase was a 2% across-the-board raise.
+The ratification was successful not because every voting Association Representative thought the TA provided everything local educators wanted and needed, but because the AR’s understood that it was the best deal available in view of the cuts made to the Board’s budget request by County Executive Schuh.
+TAAAC’s first priority was a step increase, and other items with price tags became secondary.
+Sadly, even using money that had been intended to fund other items, the closest settlement to a step increase was the 2% across-the-board raise.
 There just was not enough available after the County Executive cut the Board’s request for compensation increases by 60%.

 IF THE BOARD DOES NOT RATIFY

 If the motion to ratify the TA receives less than five votes from those Board members present on Wednesday night we will no longer have a TA.
 The matter would find its way back to the PSLRB and the mediator.
 It is likely the Board will continue the terms and conditions of employment from FY2015 as it done so far, but there is some concern that the Board could and might impose something else.